At Compassion Centered Counseling, We specialize in providing treatment for depression.

 EMDR (Eye Movement Desensitization and Reprocessing) is a therapy used to help clients resolve depression and traumatic memories in a way that is often more effective than traditional talk therapy.

 Sometimes experiences we have early in our lives impact the way we feel and react to situations much later in life.
 We may not even remember those experiences, nor do we necessarily need to.
-My approach to depression treatment often incorporates coping skills or therapy such as EMDR to facilitate more adaptive responses to outside cues that can trigger sadness, despair, loneliness and feelings of hopelessness.
+Our approach to depression treatment often incorporates coping skills or therapy such as EMDR to facilitate more adaptive responses to outside cues that can trigger sadness, despair, loneliness and feelings of hopelessness.
 This form of therapy can be remarkable at helping clients to notice a significant change in feelings that have seemed pervasive and long standing.

 What is unique about working with you?